RayRuizhiLiao/joint_chestxray/README.md

 ## Radiology report pre-processing

 We extract the *Impressions*, *Findings*, *Conclusion*, and *Recommendation* sections from the radiology reports.
 If none of these sections are present in the report, we use the *Final Report* section.
-We tokenize the text using [ScispaCy](https://allenai.github.io/scispacy/) before providing it to the BERT tokenizer.
+We tokenize the text using [ScispaCy](https://allenai.github.io/scispacy/) before providing it to the BERT model.

 ## Regex and expert labeling